-In the age of digital proliferation, offline touch points are being engaged more often by marketing and sales and, not so oddly, performing better than ever, and more so.
+In an age of digital fatigue, offline touch points are being engaged more often by marketing and sales and, not so oddly, performing better than ever, and more so.

-It’s more distracting than many are willing to tolerate and, yes, although there’s a learning curve evolving … i.e. an adaptation timeframe … we’re all flooded with online inbound constantly these days.
+• It’s more distracting than many are willing to tolerate and, yes, although there’s a learning curve evolving … i.e. an adaptation timeframe … we’re all flooded with inbound online nuisance constantly these days.

-As a result, many marketing and advertising decision-makers are layering platforms online and offline to garner the most effective results.
+As a result, many marketing and advertising decision-makers are layering platforms online and offline to garner amplified results.

-Just ask Tory Brunker, VP, Marketing, Tech Trade Up, who states:
+Just ask Tory Brunker, VP, Marketing, Tech Trade Up:

 In my experience, the combination of online and offline marketing are essential to cutting through the clutter, achieving higher ROI, and attracting top B2B targets.
 I’ve seen as high as a 50% increase in sales ready leads when we layer online and offline with our vital targets.”